Fruticose lichen: Growth and structure

 Fruticose or ‘shrubby’ lichens differ from other forms of lichen because their bushy form is attached to the substrate only at the base of the lichen.
 A continuous algal layer grows around the circumference of the branches of the lichen.
 Many fruticose lichens have fine, round, hair-like structures and are loosely attached to rocks and trees.
 Although fruticose lichens are defined as being bushy, some can exhibit a flattened and strap-like appearances.
 Highly branched fruticose lichen have a high surface to volume ratio that results in a rapid drying and wetting pattern compared to lichens that have a lower surface to volume ratio.

 The internal structure of a fruticose lichen branch has a dense outer cortex, a thin algal layer, a medulla and a hollow center or a dense central cord.
 The structure of fruticose lichens depends also on their mycobionts.
 Lichen undergoes diffuse growth and the thallus elongates over time.
 New branch cells grow through the wall materials of older neighboring cells.
 Microenvironmental conditions influence individual thalli and branches, causing non-uniform growth.
 There may be many stages of growth for fruticose lichen from the beginning to end of their life cycle.

-Reproduction and dispersal

-Lichens reproduce vegetatively or possibly by fungal spores that would need to form new associations with other partners.
-There are three common spore-bearing structures found in lichens: the apothecium, the perithecium and the pycnidium.
-The apothecium is described as being either sessile or immersed.
-The thallus is known as sessile if it sits atop the surface of its growth medium.
-If the apothecium is level with or sits below the surface, it is known as immersed.
-The second form of spore-bearing structure is a perithecium which refers to the complete immersion in the substratum of rock or bark.
-Finally, the pycnidium, commonly seen on the surface of foliose lichen lichen and crustose lichen, are absent in fruticose lichens.
-Reproduction based on fungal spores has not been well documented, and the significance of this mode is not known.